Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 Reading and Writing Arguments

 A course in critical reading and writing exploring such concepts as "argument," "persuasion," and "rhetoric."
 We will study readings from popular periodicals which focus mainly on contemporary social and political issues, and we will critique these readings for the argumentative strategies the authors make use of.
-Students will enjoy a better understanding of the structure of well-argued essays and of the support required to gain an audience’s assent.
-Required will be a portfolio of five polished essays, the last of which will require significant research.
+Students will learn to write well-argued essays on topics of their own choosing.
+Required will be a portfolio of four polished essays (the last of which will require significant research) and an oral report.

 Writing for Teachers